-Value-Added Items and Services (VAIS) are items and services, not part of the MAO plan's benefit package and provided to an MAO's enrollees for which the cost, if any, incurred by the plan in providing the items or services is solely administrative.
+Value-Added Items and Services (VAIS) are items and services that are not plan benefits, are, not part of the MAO plan's benefit package and may not be marketed to prospective enrollees, or used as an inducement or incentive for coverage.

+-VAIS are non-Medicare covered services or items to which a plan may choose to facilitate access for its enrollees by acting on behalf of the VAIS provider by performing certain administrative activities, such as notifying enrollees about the VAIS or verifying enrollee membership in the plan.
+Thus, the MA plan incurs either no cost, or if any, only those that are solely nominal administrative only.
+In this case, solely administrative costs are defined as those required to administer the plan's facilitation of enrollee access to the VAIS, e.g., clerical items or equipment and supplies related to communication about the VAIS (such as phone and postage) or database administration (such as verifying enrollment or tracking utilization).
+Minimal cost, in and of itself, does not qualify a cost as being "solely administrative." and provided to an The plan enrollees are responsible for the entire cost of such services.
+The MAO is responsible for clearly communicating that the VAIS is not a plan benefit.
+The plan only may's enrollees for which the cost, if any, incurred by the plan in providing the items or services is solely administrative.
 A cost is classified as solely administrative if the cost covers those items required to administer the VAIS, e.g., clerical items or equipment and supplies related to communication (such as phone and postage), or database administration (such as verifying enrollment or tracking utilization).
 Minimal cost, in and of itself, does not justify a status of "solely administrative."